2015 was without a doubt the best year in my life (so far 😉 ).

 The standard emotion I’m feeling 80% of the time is intense happiness.
 While it’s a very subjective matter, I’m not hesitant to say that I’m happier than most people I encounter.

-Every time I think I’ve reached the “happiness limit”, something throws me out of balance for a moment and after I re-adjust, I experience even higher heights.
+Every time I think I’ve reached the “happiness limit”, something throws me out of balance for a moment and when I re-adjust, I experience even higher heights.

 When I feel afraid of something, I start taking action to beat that fear.
 I reached most of my goals this year, save for one or 2 that were a bit too ambitious.

-I met some of the coolest women and men I’ve ever met and formed deep, meaningful connections with them in a short time.
+I met some of the coolest people in my life so farand formed deep, meaningful connections with them in a short time.
 I experienced a lot of magic moments, many of which rank among the best of my life so far.

 The band I sing in recorded a new album we’re ery proud of and we really hope Justin Bieber doesn’t criticize it.

 My life is still far from how I envision my “dream life” right now.
 But I’m enjoying the process immensely and I wouldn’t want to switch places with any one else.

 (And by the way, a big thank you to everyone who played a part in that this year.
 No matter if it was short, tall or grande! )